Earned Run Average (ERA) Calculator

 ERA has been used in baseball since the 19th century and is one of the oldest baseball statistics.
 It is a fundamental measure of a pitcher's effectiveness.

-Limitations of Earned Run Average Calculator:
+Limitations of Earned Run Average (ERA) Calculator:

 While ERA is a useful statistic, it does not take into account the quality of the defensive players behind the pitcher, which can significantly affect the number of runs allowed.

-Example of Earned Run Average Calculator:
+Example of Earned Run Average (ERA) Calculator:

 If a pitcher allows 3 earned runs in 6 innings pitched in a 9-inning game, their ERA would be calculated as follows: (3 (earned runs) / 6 (innings pitched)) * 9 (innings in a game).

-Famous Examples of Earned Run Average Calculator:
+Famous Examples of Earned Run Average (ERA) Calculator:

 Dutch Leonard holds the record for the lowest single-season ERA at 0.96 in 1914.
 Ed Walsh holds the record for the lowest career ERA at 1.82.